timedata-org/old-timedata/README.md

 For legacy systems, `Color256` and `ColorList256` offer the same features except that the color components are expected to be between 0 and 255.

-(Note the use of the word "expected".  _tada_ does not bar color components that are out of range in intermediate calculations!
-Components can be large, they can even be negative, and _tada_ will try to do a reasonable job.
+(Note the use of the word "expected".  _timedata_ does not bar color components that are out of range in intermediate calculations!
+Components can be large, they can even be negative, and _timedata_ will try to do a reasonable job.
 Of course, at the very last step, these "extended colors" will need to be rendered into a visible color palette, and even then you can choose how to handle "out of band" colors.)

-_tada_ is optimized first for correctness of course, but then strongly for speed.
+_timedata_ is optimized first for correctness of course, but then strongly for speed.
 In particular, it's easy to organize real-time projects so that no memory allocation can occur on a frame update, and no locks are held.